tedneward/Azgaarnoth/Classes/Rogue/ArcaneTrickster.md

 **Spell attack modifier** = your proficiency bonus + your Intelligence modifier

 ## Mage Hand Legerdemain
-Starting at 3rd level, when you cast Mage Hand, you can make the spectral hand invisible, and you can perform the following additional tasks with it:
+Starting at 3rd level, when you cast [mage hand](https://www.dndbeyond.com/spells/mage-hand), you can make the spectral hand invisible, and you can perform the following additional tasks with it:

 * You can stow one object the hand is holding in a container worn or carried by another creature.